Pearl City, Hawaii: Education

 The Hawai'i Department of Education operates public schools in Pearl City, including the Pearl City Complex public schools that include elementary, intermediate, and high schools.

 Elementary schools in the CDP include Manana, Momilani, Palisades, Pearl City, Pearl City Highlands, Waimalu, and Waiau.
 Two secondary schools, Highlands Intermediate School and Pearl City High School, are also in the CDP.
 Momilani, Waimalu, and Waiau elementary schools and Pearl City High were in the Waimalu CDP as of the 2000 U.S. census, but as of the 2010 U.S. census are in the Pearl City CDP.

 The Roman Catholic Diocese of Honolulu operates Our Lady of Good Counsel School in the CDP, which opened in 1964.

-The University of Hawaii–Leeward Community College, a branch of the University of Hawaiʻi System, is adjacent to the CDP, with a Pearl City address.
+Leeward Community College, a branch of the University of Hawaiʻi System, is adjacent to the CDP, with a Pearl City address.

 Hawaii State Public Library System operates the Pearl City Library.
 Originally known as the Pearl City Regional Library, it began operations on November 15, 1969.